Cluster Operations

 - Check for unresolved conflicts:

-GET /admin/conflicts - Conflicts are normal — they mean two nodes wrote the same file
+GET /sync/conflicts - Conflicts are normal — they mean two nodes wrote the same file

 - Resolve conflicts to reconcile the data